liviux/k8s-cluster-oci-rpi4/README.md

 # Kubernetes Cluster with OCI Free-Tier and Raspberry Pi 4

-This is a comprehensive tutorial for deploying a Kubernetes cluster (using k3s) with four Oracle Cloud Infrastructure (OCI) free-tier ARM instances and four Raspberry Pi 4s (or however many you have).
+This is a comprehensive tutorial for deploying a hybrid Kubernetes cluster (using k3s) with four Oracle Cloud Infrastructure (OCI) free-tier ARM instances and four Raspberry Pi 4s (or however many you have).
 Additionally, it covers the installation of essential applications like OpenTofu (replacement of Terraform) and Ansible, along with a suite of tools for managing the cluster, including Lens, MetalLB, Helm, Arkade, Longhorn, Portainer, Argo CD, Prometheus, and Grafana.

 I've created a series of articles on [dev.to](https://dev.to/liviux/k8s-cluster-with-oci-free-tier-and-raspberry-pi4-part-1-28k0) based on this repository, but this document will always contain the most up-to-date version.